Permafrost/Tundra/SERVICES.md

 ### tundra.string:uppercase

-Returns the given string in upper case.
+Returns the given arbitrarily specified strings converted to upper case.

 #### Inputs:

-* `$string` is a string to be converted to upper case.
+* `$uppercase.operands` is an `IData` document containing arbitrarily specified strings to to be converted to upper case.
-* `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+* `$uppercase.locale` optionally identifies the case transformation rules to be used for a given [Locale].
 If not specified, the [default locale] is used.

 #### Outputs:

-* `$string` is an upper case version of the input string, where all characters have been converted to their upper case equivalent according to the transformation rules of the given [Locale].
+* `$uppercase.results` is an `IData` document containing the specified operands converted to upper case, where all characters have been converted to their upper case equivalent according to the transformation rules of the given [Locale].

 ---